Things to know about last week’s California cliff collapse

 Lifeguards and beachgoers scrambled to help search for victims after tons of sandstone were unleashed at Grandview Beach, a narrow strand in Encinitas popular with locals, surfers and vacationers.

-Anne Clave, 35, and her mother, Julie Davis, 65, died at hospitals, the San Diego County Medical Examiner said.
-A family email obtained by KNSD-TV identified the third victim as Elizabeth Cox, Clave’s aunt.
-Cox died instantly at the scene, the email said.
-Her age wasn’t given.
+Elizabeth Charles, 62, of San Francisco, died at the collapse site while Anne Clave, 35, of Encinitas and her mother, Julie Davis, 65, died at hospitals, the San Diego County Medical Examiner said.
+The agency did not mention where Davis lived.
+A family email obtained by KNSD-TV identified the woman who died at the collapse site as Clave’s aunt.

 Two other people were injured.